KiranPoudel98/kiranpoudel.com.np/_posts/2020-03-01-why-product-manager-is-trending-over-project-manager.md

 last_modified_at: 2020-03-01
 ---

-This post was originally posted on [Truemark](https://truemark.com.np/blog/product-manager-vs-project-manager)
+This article was first posted on [Truemark](https://truemark.com.np/blog/product-manager-vs-project-manager)

 <b>--------------------------------------------------------------------------------------------------------------------------------</b>